benmomo/scene-datalake/deployment/README.md

 ### 🚧 3.
-Production Server Deployment (Coming Soon)
+Production Server Deployment

-We are preparing a dedicated deployment pipeline for secure **production environments**.
+We have prepared a dedicated deployment pipeline for secure **production environments**.
-This will include:
+This includes:

 - Hardened configurations
 - TLS certificates from a trusted CA